Rapidly-eroding Arctic coastlines ‘could lose 3 metres a year’ without climate action

 The research team said their study provides important information for coastal protection, and for political and social planning in the affected regions.

-Meanwhile the estimates of future erosion rates offer an "indispensable basis" for research on interactions between thawing permafrost and the release of carbon in the Arctic, the scientists said.
+Meanwhile, the estimates of future erosion rates offer an “indispensable basis” for research on interactions between thawing permafrost and the release of carbon in the Arctic, the scientists said.

 Dr Nielsen said: “Our findings also show that a shift toward greater sustainability and significantly lower greenhouse gas emissions could slow the acceleration in the second half of the century.
 However, it won’t be possible to stop the loss of land mass entirely.”